 Quality data is easy to understand, accurate, and complete.
 This applies to everything from feature bullets, pricing, dimensions, and descriptions to digital assets like images, videos, and CAD drawings.

-Basic quality standards means ensuring all the fields on your product pages populate with accurate and complete data.
-This must be true for every single product you sell, across all sales channels, be they your D2C site, eCommerce marketplaces, or retail websites.
+Basic quality standards mean ensuring all the fields on your product pages populate with accurate and complete data.
+This must be true for every product you sell, across all sales channels, whether they your D2C site, eCommerce marketplaces, or retail websites.

 (See the blog post below for more data about solving the challenges of selling across multiple BigCommerce sites.)

 It sounds simple, but the amount of product data a company needs to manage to be successful has exploded over the last few years.
-What’s more, basic quality standards have become incredibly difficult to meet with traditional data management methods.
+Moreover, basic quality standards have become incredibly difficult to meet with traditional data management methods.

-There are any number of different causes of this and PIM implementation solves nearly all of them.
-However, before going into how PIM helps you solve this problem, let’s first look at what leads to low quality data.
+There are several causes, and PIM implementation solves nearly all of them.
+However, before going into how PIM helps you solve this problem, let’s first look at what leads to low-quality data.

 What Causes Data to Not Meet Basic Quality Standards?

-There are many different reasons why data issues crop up.
-We will take a look at the most common causes.
+There are many different reasons why data issues occur.
+We will examine the most common causes.

 Storing Data in Many Different Files

-This is the most common cause of low quality data.
-And it doesn’t mean you can solve the problem by simply putting all of your files and folders on a server or cloud storage service.
+This is the most common cause of low-quality data.
+However, it doesn’t mean you can solve the problem by simply storing your files and folders on a server or cloud storage service.

-Because if you put the files in a server, even if it is accessible to the entire company, your data will become out-of-date very quickly.
+Because if you put the files on a server, even if it is accessible to the entire company, your data will quickly become out-of-date.

 Why?
-Because users will download the files and store them on their own computers for easy access.
+Because users will download the files and store them on their computers for easy access.

-It isn’t fun to search through a ton of files and massive spreadsheets to find the most up-to-date price or image.
+Searching through many files and massive spreadsheets to find the most up-to-date price or image isn’t fun.

 Files with the Same Information

-To eliminate this headache, users will download the data to their desktop to increase their working speed.
+Users will download the data to their desktops to eliminate this headache and increase their working speed.

-The problem with downloading files to your own desktop is obvious.
-When a master file is updated, how can you make sure all of your users get the update?
+The problem with downloading files to your desktop is obvious.
+When a master file is updated, how can you ensure all your users get the update?

 You could re-download the file every time you make an update.
 However, if you change data even once a month, this is an unrealistic solution.

-Companies these days have many different users who need this data.
-This leads to an almost infinite number of versions of what is supposed to be the same data.
+Nowadays, companies have many different users who need this data, leading to an almost infinite number of versions of what is supposed to be the same data.

 Deleting Old Versions of Data